 \section{Wave-driven mass and angular momentum transport: basics}

-The main goal of the present work is to better understand how matter and angular momentum are transported through the inner disk and the BL, resulting in accretion onto the star.
-To that effect, we examine how the characteristics of the different modes that we see in our runs are linked to the global evolution of the star-disk system.
-We do this by exploring the behavior of certain variables derived from our simulations --- mass and angular momentum fluxes --- for different values of $\M$ and connecting them to the changes of the disk properties.
+The main goal of the present work is to better understand how matter and angular momentum are transported through the inner disc and the BL, resulting in accretion onto the star.
+To that effect, we examine how the characteristics of the different modes that we see in our runs are linked to the global evolution of the star-disc system.
+We do this by exploring the behavior of certain variables derived from our simulations --- mass and angular momentum fluxes --- for different values of $\M$ and connecting them to the changes of the disc properties.

 In all our simulations transport of mass is tracked by measuring the mass accretion rate,

 {(see Figure \ref{fig:Mdot-split})} where we introduced a shorthand notation \ba \langle f(r)\rangle=(2\pi)^{-1}\int_0^{2\pi}f(r,\phi) d\phi \ea for azimuthal averaging of any variable $f(r,\phi)$.
 Accretion rate is defined such that $\dot M>0$ for {\it inflow} of mass towards the star.